Skip to content

 Paul and J. Malcolm brought back over 100 cows which became the foundation for the Hamilton Farm milk route until 1945 when Hamilton Farm closed.
 He kept a few cows for himself but sold off the remainder to Morristown’s Farmers & Consumers.
 But he didn’t like the price they offered so he sold them to Carl Shirley of Bernardsville.

-Belcher’s farm was later donated to the Upper Raritan Watershed Association (URWA) back in 1967 which is now part of Far Hill’s Leonard Buck Gardens.
+Belcher’s farm was later donated to the Upper Raritan Watershed Association (URWA) in 1967, and it is now part of Far Hill’s Leonard Buck Gardens.
 Seventeen acres are in Liberty Corner and the rest are in Far Hills.
 The Buck Gardens are managed by the Somerset County Parks Commission.
 At the time, the land donation was valued at $75,000.
-The lakes disappearance left the Great Swamp but the lake went from Little Falls to Liberty Corner just 10,000 years ago.
+The lake’s disappearance left the Great Swamp, but it went from Little Falls to Liberty Corner just 10,000 years ago.

-Mayor Malcolm Belcher presentes Moggy Hollow deed to the Upper Raritan Watershed Association on Nov 3, 1967 at the Essex Hunt Club in nearby Peapack.
+Mayor Malcolm Belcher presented Moggy Hollow deed to the Upper Raritan Watershed Association on Nov 3, 1967, at the Essex Hunt Club in nearby Peapack.
 Source: Courier News

 Far Hills Fairground History and Ties to Belcher